 What Is a Car Insurance Grace Period?

-A car insurance grace period allows drivers to maintain their coverage even if they miss a monthly payment.
+A car insurance grace period allows you to maintain your coverage for a certain period of time after you miss a monthly payment.

 A